pandas-dev/pandas/README.md

 ## Installation from sources
 To install pandas from source you need [Cython](https://cython.org/) in addition to the normal dependencies above.
-Cython can be installed from pypi:
+Cython can be installed from PyPI:

 ```sh
 pip install cython